abhisheksafui/create-backing-image/README.md

 --------------
 pool: Name of the libvirt pool under which image will be installed
 os_name: Name of OS.
 One of ubuntu,debian
-os_version: For ubuntu speicfy the version '18.04', for debian specify the version 'buster'.
+os_version: For ubuntu speicfy the version '18.04' or '20.04', for debian specify the version 'buster'.
 Other os versions will be added.

 Dependencies